epsilon537/boxlambda/documentation.markdown

 There are a lot of RISC-V implementations to choose from.
 The [**Ibex**](https://github.com/lowRISC/ibex) project seems like a good choice:

 - 32-bit RISC-V.
-- High quality, well-documented implementation.
+- High-quality, well-documented implementation.
 - SystemVerilog based.
-My prefered HDL.
+My preferred HDL.
 - Supports a *small* two-stage pipeline parameterization.
 - Very active project.